Stroke and eligibility for NDIS and home care funding

 What if you’re not eligible for NDIS or aged care funding?

 If you find that you’re not eligible for NDIS funding or home care funding for stroke care, you can still pay privately for support through Mable.
-When you sign up with Mable, you can connect directly with support workers to find the support services you need.
+When you join Mable, you can connect directly with support workers to find the support services you need.

 By paying privately for your support services, you are in control of the exact support you need, when and where you need it, and from whom you choose to get those services.
 Additionally, since you’re connecting with support workers of your choice directly, you have the flexibility to mutually decide a price that works for you and them.